A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Formalism

 \subsubsection{Commutators}

-Define the commutator as an operator that takes the elements of the $i$th order abstraction space, acting on a world object $w_1$, to the same abstraction space acting on another world object $w_2$, $\Com^i_{W=\Om^0(W)}: \Om^i(w_1)\rightarrow\Om^i(w_2)$.
-The subscripts on the commutator symbol indicate the space inhabited by the objects whose abstractions are to be commuted, and the labels of the discarded and added objects, respectively.
-The superscript denotes the order of abstraction (plus one) at which the commutation takes place.
+Define the commutator as an operator that takes the elements of the $i\,$th order abstraction space, acting on a real-world object $w_1$, to the same abstraction space acting on another real-world object $w_2$, $\Com^i_{W=\Om^0(W),1,2}: \Om^i(w_1)\rightarrow\Om^i(w_2)$.
+In this notation, the subscripts on the commutator symbol indicate the space inhabited by the objects whose abstractions are to be commuted, and the labels of the discarded and added objects, respectively.
+The superscript denotes the order of abstraction plus one, at which the commutation takes place.
 As a simple example, $\Com^1_{W,1,2}\A(w_1) = \A(w_2)$.
-In general, let